 There has long been controversy about what the word "commerce" actually means.
 In the Constitution, there is no specific definition of the word, leading to disagreements.
 Some people state that the word refers to exchange or trade generally.
 Other people, however, insist that the founders meant for the word to apply to any interaction between citizens in different states.

 Because the Constitutional definition of commerce is unclear, there is no obvious division as to what types of commerce are controlled by the government and which type the states should regulate.
 In an 1824 court case known as Gibbons v.
 Ogden, the Supreme Court made an important ruling related to the Commerce Clause.
 The Court stated that it was possible for the federal government to regulate intrastate commerce when it involved a larger commercial purpose.

 If you need help understanding the Commerce Clause definition, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.